Paul Popenoe: Personal life

+Popenoe married Betty Stankowitch in New York on August 23, 1920.
+They remained married until her death on June 26, 1978.
+He died less than a year later, on June 19, 1979 in Miami, Florida, at the age of 90.

+The youngest of Paul Popenoe's four sons, David Popenoe, became a sociology professor who was a prominent advocate for "rebuilding a marriage culture" and reviving the "married-parent nuclear family."

+Biology and eugenics

-He then worked briefly as an agricultural explorer collecting date specimens in Western Asia and Northern Africa for his father's nursery in California, along with his younger brother, Wilson Popenoe, a horticulturist.
+Popenoe worked briefly as an agricultural explorer collecting date specimens in Western Asia and Northern Africa for his father's nursery in California, along with his younger brother, Wilson Popenoe, a horticulturist.
 His travels received considerable support and interest from the US Department of Agriculture.
 Paul Popenoe published his first book, Date Growing in the Old World and the New, in 1913.

 In the mid-1910s, Popenoe became interested in human breeding and edited the Journal of Heredity from 1913 to 1917, with a special attention to eugenics and social hygiene.